Why is Instagram hiding likes?

 We get problems with privacy on Facebook and Instagram, but since when did they like security issues?

 Instagram plans to make the platform safer and healthier for mental health, particularly for young people.
-Instagram chief Adam Mosseri said: “The idea is to depressurise Instagram, make it less of a competition”, referring to the setting of users with sympathies and popularity.
+Instagram chief Adam Mosseri said: “The idea is to depressurize Instagram, make it less of a competition”, referring to the setting of users with sympathies and popularity.

 This is part of a bigger push to reduce features that harm users’ mental health.
 Twitter is among the companies that are exploring whether to put like and retweet behind the touch of a user.
 Large technology companies like Google and Apple have also introduced tools to limit viewing time.
 Android devices also have timeout options to help control the amount of time spent on phones.

-When it comes to toxic competitiveness, Mosseri and co. have a point.
+have a point.
 Removing the like button could prevent social media from being a popularity contest.
 Each post looks like a search for social approval.

 Facebook and Instagram were the pioneers of social media as we know it today – a space where users thrive on attention.
 You will often see users posting pictures of food with infinite hashtags – “#food #foodporn #foodie #instafood #yummy # delicious …” – showing the extent of this fixation carefully.
 Undoubtedly it creates pressure on users to make sure that each post is up to standard.